VasilGVasilev/portfolio/NBs/NB.md

 ### TODOs:
-There is a flickering on desktop mode refresh of page due to useMediaQuery hook deciding on the layout
+There is a flickering on desktop mode refresh of page due to useMediaQuery hook deciding on the layout set all fonts to be optmised for next js

 ### Improvements for Ixora:
 - mx-auto centers the contained div within the container div based on the x axis